 Dr. Whitesel completed her undergraduate studies at Vassar College, where she obtained a Bachelor of Arts degree in Biochemistry.
 She obtained her MD from Harvard Medical School and completed her pediatric residency training at Columbia New York.
 She served as a NICU hospitalist at UCSF for the year preceding her fellowship.
 She is interested in clinical research and translational research with a focus on lung injury.

 Dr. Wojcik received her undergraduate degree from Princeton University, where she majored in Chemistry with a certificate in French Language and Literature.
 She received her MD from Harvard Medical School, and completed her residency training at the Boston Combined Residency Program in Pediatrics where she worked on a quality improvement project involving newborn screening.
-Outside of the hospital, she enjoys baking (particularly sourdough breads), knitting, refinishing and reupholstering furniture, and long-distance running.
 She is interested in genetics and metabolism, and is pursuing a combined fellowship in Neonatology and Medical Genetics.
-For her research, she is interested in applying emerging technologies to genetic studies.
+She is interested in applying emerging technologies to genetic studies.

 Dr. Carroll graduated summa cum laude from Aquinas College with a triple major in Mathematics, Chemistry, and Biology, and was awarded the Outstanding Senior Award in all three subjects (in addition to Physics).
 She received her MD from the University of Virginia School of Medicine and went on to complete her pediatric residency at the University of California, San Diego.
 Her research work to date includes publications with Dr. John Kattwinkel on pulmonary compliance in an artificial lung model, with Dr. Evan Snyder on stem cell Biology, and on treatment interventions in a mouse anthrax model.
 Dr. Carroll is pursuing laboratory research in stem cell Biology under the mentorship of Drs.
 Paul Lerou and Benjamin Raby.